Nailsea: Sports

 Nailsea has four football clubs, AFC Nailsea, Selkirk United, Nailsea United FC and Nailsea & Tickenham F.C.
 The two clubs also organise junior football teams in the area, catering for under 8s to under 16s.
 Nailsea Cricket Club was formed in the mid-1850s and runs six sides across senior, junior, and women's cricket, covering an area of West Bristol and North Somerset.

 Nailsea also has a ladies hockey club, which was formed in 1924.
 The club has two league teams: a youth team and a veterans team.
 The Scotch Horn Centre provides both an aerobic exercise and a free weights gym, as well as squash courts, and room for other indoor sports.
 Nailsea does not have a public swimming pool despite a long-running campaign by the Nailsea Swimming Pool Interest Group to build one.
 Other leisure facilities in the area include a swimming pool in nearby Backwell and a golf club in Tickenham.
 Nailsea also has a croquet club with four full-sized lawns (Nailsea and District Croquet Club).

 Nailsea and Backwell Rugby Football Club's 1st XV play in level 8 of the RFU league system as of 2012, and the 2nd XV in Somerset 2 North (level 10).

 Notable people

-One of Nailsea's best known celebrities was Adge Cutler, the Somerset folk singer, whose backing band was The Wurzels.
-He worked at the Coates cider factory.
-The Wurzels' album Live at the Royal Oak was recorded at The Royal Oak, a public house on the High Street.
-Cutler is buried in Christ Church graveyard.

-Other notable people born, raised or living in Nailsea include:
+Notable people born, raised or living in Nailsea include: